The Ultimate Guide to User Acceptance Testing (UAT)

 We design workflows like this with Whimsical:

-• Expected results.
-If, at any time, one of our testers goes, “was this supposed to happen?”, or “is this the next logical step?” they can check Whimsical to make sure they’re on track.
+- Expected results.
+If any tester wonders “was this supposed to happen?”, or “is this the next logical step?” during the UAT process, they can check Whimsical to make sure they’re on track.

-The idea when designing those workflows is to be as visual as you can.
-That way, anyone (from beta tester to developer) can just point and say, “this is where things went wrong”.
+Workflows should be visual and easy to follow.
+This way, anyone can just point and say, “this is where things went wrong”.

-Bug reports like this make it easy for your dev team to identify why a flow failed—no guesswork involved.
+Bug reports like this make it easy for your dev team to identify why a flow failed, eliminating the need for guesswork.

 3. Set up a secure staging environment